stillmatic/gollum/README.md

 We should be able to chain the call for the single input and for the ctx + single input case and return it easily.

-### Recursion on arbitrary structs, no definitions
+### Recursion on arbitrary structs without explicit definitions

 Say you have a struct that has JSON tags defined.